atlasofdata/atlasofdata.github.io/_news/2018-12-05-dsaa-villefontaine.md

 ---
-title: Design workshop with students from the Master Interactive Design at Villefontaine
+title: Design workshop with students from the Master Interactive Design at Villefontaine, France
 link: https://dsaa.designvillefontaine.com
 ---